Skip to content

 Gazdag added he believes “we can beat anyone now,” and there’s no doubt that opponents will see that belief from across the field.

-But fans shouldn’t assume the current moment’s good feelings will last.
+But fans shouldn’t assume that the current moment’s good feelings will last.
 This race is going right down to the wire, and it won’t be easy.

 Breaking down what’s to come

-If the Union lose all three of those games, they might still make the playoffs because the rest of the Eastern Conference’s lower half is in pretty bad shape.
+If the Union lose all three of those games, they might still make the playoffs, because the rest of the Eastern Conference’s lower half is in pretty bad shape.
 And if they get points from them, seventh place could be in reach, which would spare having to play the opening-round knockout game.

 » READ MORE: Even if the Union keep playing this well, they still might run out of time to make the playoffs